-We need you to
+We need you to:

-- Ensure excellent attendance and timekeeping - The school day begins at 8.50am.
-Pupils must be in class on time and ready to begin learning - Ensure full school uniform is worn every day - Check Homework via jotters/Google Classroom - Ensure homework is completed to a high standard - Talk to your child about their day at school knowing you are interested encourages them - Provide a time and place for homework and study - Be aware of important dates information evenings, reports, Parents' Evening, class tests - Spot check school bags regularly for information - Check our website www.irvineroyal.co.uk for up to date information, important dates and school policies
+Ensure excellent attendance and timekeeping

+- The school day begins at 8.50am.
+Pupils must be in class on time and ready to begin learning - Ensure full school uniform is worn every day - Check Homework via Google Classroom - Ensure homework is completed to a high standard - Talk to your child about their day at school knowing you are interested encourages them - Provide a time and place for homework and study

-- Contact the school if you are concerned or unsure of anything - Inform us of any achievements by contacting your child's PT Pastoral Teacher or through the school email account: irvineroyal@ea.n-ayrshire.sch.uk
+- Be aware of important dates information evenings, reports, Parents' Evening, assessments - Spot check school bags regularly for information - Check our website www.irvineroyal.co.uk for up to date information, important dates and school policies - Follow us on Twitter @IrvineRoyalAcad - Contact the school if you are concerned or unsure of anything please do not post your concern on social media - contact us directly - Inform us of any achievements by contacting your child's Guidance Teacher or through the school email account: irvineroyal@ea.n-ayrshire.sch.uk You can also tag us on Twitter and we will share the positive news.